MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsEventsPolicy.md

 ```

 ### -TownhallChatExperience
-This setting governs if the user can enable Comment Stream chat experience for Townhalls.
+This setting governs whether the user can enable the Comment Stream chat experience for Town Halls.

 Possible values are: Optimized, None.

 ```yaml